X-C3LL/x-c3ll.github.io/_posts/2020-02-09-UAF-PHP-disable_functions.md

 ## When the memory corruption comes handy
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The first thing we need is to found the __zif_system__ location at runtime.
+The first thing we need is to findthe __zif_system__ location at runtime.
 For that we need a primitive to leak arbitrary memory contents.
 The exploit solves this search finding the binary base and then parsing the ELF structures in order to find the target function:

 ```php
 function parse_elf($base) {